ardc-shorn/rats/handle-server.md

 RAID to ARDC handle server

 Registering a handle infrastructure:
-Handle server registers with "Global Haddle Infrastructure" manually.
+Handle server registers with "Global Handle Infrastructure" manually.

 * handle server is assigned a prefix by global infra
 * global infra stores a mapping between the prefix and the handler